 Toward the middle of the hike, there is a small, easy creek crossing.
 After this point, pay attention to any trail forking to your left and avoid them.
 I got side-tracked on one of my hikes and had to cross boulders field, with was not particularly fun.
 You can see that in the GPS track below.

 From here, it is a steep hike until you reach the top, where you will enjoy the scenic views all around the mountain.

-Photographing the Stornappstinden Hike on Flakstadøya
+Photos and Photography tips for the Stornappstinden Hike on Flakstadøya

 For this hike, I would recommend bringing a wide-angle and a tele lens up to 200 to close and isolate different parts of the vast views you have from the top.

 On the other hand, the wide-angle will work well when including some foreground elements to add to the perspective.

 The views from the top are undoubtedly spectacular.
 You will see several smaller peaks from the top looking north, such as Veggen, Mannen and Offersøykammen.